rc-9/BraTS_UNet/README.md

 - Visual inspection confirms alignment of predicted tumor subregions with anatomical structures in high-confidence slices.
 - Performance varies across slices, emphasizing the importance of both quantitative metrics and slice-level visualization in medical imaging.

 An example slice for a validation volume is shown below for illustrative purposes.
-In reality, visual assessments of predictions vary substantially across slices.
+In reality, however, visual assessments of predictions vary substantially across slices.

 ![v1pred](images/v1_pred.png)